jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Based on the need to establish trust in the EV charging process, the standard was designed to protect the grid and support the charging of multiple vehicles at once while preventing the grid from overloading.
-The ISO 15118 standard governs a Plug and Charge operation involving three fundamental stages:166
+The ISO 15118 standard governs a “Plug and Charge” operation involving three fundamental stages:166
 Confidentiality
 Transport Layer Security